Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             the transcript to be one of sRNA candidates.
 Default is 0.5.
       --fuzzy_intergenic FUZZY_INTERGENIC, -fi FUZZY_INTERGENIC
-                            If the situation is like decrease_intergenic
+                            If the situation is like --decrease_intergenic
-                            mentioned, the value would be fuzzy between the end of sRNA
+                            mentioned, the value would be fuzzy between the end of sRNA.
+Default is 10.
       --fuzzy_utr FUZZY_UTR, -fu FUZZY_UTR
-                            If the situation is like decrease_utr mentioned, the value would be fuzzy between the end of sRNA --cutoff_nr_hit CUTOFF_NR_HIT, -cn CUTOFF_NR_HIT
+                            If the situation is like --decrease_utr mentioned, the value would be fuzzy between the end of sRNA.
+Default is 10.
+      --cutoff_nr_hit CUTOFF_NR_HIT, -cn CUTOFF_NR_HIT
                             The cutoff of number of hits in nr database.
 If the number of nr hits more than this cutoff, program will exclude it during classification.
+Default is 0.
       --blast_e_nr BLAST_E_NR, -en BLAST_E_NR
                             The cutoff of blast e value for nr alignment.
+Default is 0.0001
       --blast_e_srna BLAST_E_SRNA, -es BLAST_E_SRNA
                             The cutoff of blast e value for sRNA alignment.
+                            Default is 0.0001
       --sORF SORF, -O SORF  If you want to compare sORF and sRNA, please assign the path of sORF gff folder.
       --best_with_all_sRNAhit, -ba
-                            When you want to generate the files which store the best sRNA candidates, it should include all the sRNA candidates which can find the homology from blast sRNA database no matter other information(ex.
+                            When you want to generate the files which store the best sRNA candidates, it should include all the sRNA candidates which can find the homology from blast sRNA database without considering other information(ex.
                             TSS, blast in nr...).Please turn it on.
-Or it will just select the the best candidates based on all filter conditions.
+Or it will just select the best candidates based on all filter conditions.
 Default is False.
       --best_without_sORF_candidate, -bs
                             If you want to generate the files which store the best sRNA candidates excluded all the sRNA candidates which also can be detected by sORF file.Please turn it on.
-                            Or it will just select the the best candidates based on all filter conditions.
+                            Or it will select the best candidates without considering the overlap with sORF.
 Default is False.

 - Output files